ElCuffigno/manager-tools/massive-workload-increase.md

 Shotgun feedback at a team meeting is 100% bad.

 Managers bear more of the burden, but you don't need to take this home.
 Keep your worries outside. (worry tree)

+## Part 3
+### Don't assume everyhting can't be done

+Don't start with a limited mindset.
+Start out with mindset that it can be done and there is a way.

+"I have no proof, but I believe it can be done" increases chances of being effective.

+Example of changing from driving to airport to taking cab and getting time back.

+You can find creative solutions.
+- Possible minor reduction in quality to get more out
+- Have lower-skilled tasks batched and performed quickly by other staff

+Need to massage anger of internal customers when numbers are dipping due to vacations, etc.

+this is possible if you start with the attitude that you can be done.

+Trying can get you noticed, positively.
+It's a good example for the company, shows confidence for your internal management.

+"Be stupid enough or brave enough to set a goal."